vmiklos/vmiklos.github.com/2023/sw-floattable8.md

 ## Results so far

-Regarding testing, the core.git repository has 73 files now which are focusing on correct handling of floating tables (filename matching `floattable-|floating-table-`).
+Regarding testing, the core.git repository has 73 files now which are focusing on correct handling of floating tables (filenames matching `floattable-|floating-table-`).
 This doesn't count cases where the document model is built using C++ code in the memory and then we assert the result of some operation.